By Erik Marcus

 Philosophy is tedious and challenging, and only the tiniest portion of people ever wades deeply into it.
 But even a rudimentary understanding of the core animal rights and animal welfare concepts can greatly increase your advocacy abilities.
 A familiarity with animal rights and welfare can guide you to the most effective forms of activism, while also enabling you to choose the talking points that are most likely to persuade others.

-Since people have such a wide range of beliefs about the moral status of animals, the most effective animal advocates use both rights and welfare rhetoric.
-It’s easy to inject the primary concepts underlying animal rights and welfare into a conversation without turning things into a graduate school philosophy debate.
+People have an incredibly wide range of beliefs about the moral status of animals.
+To reach people with every conceivable belief, the most effective animal advocates therefore use both rights and welfare rhetoric.
+The primary concepts underlying animal rights and welfare are simple and straightforward.
 For instance, any conversation pertaining to animal exploitation can touch on issues like:

 - Welfare considerations: “Might it be easier to avoid animal products altogether than it is to pay the extreme amount of money and attention needed to guarantee excellent levels of housing and care?”